 Marc was the son of a landscape painter, who decided to become an artist after a year of military service interrupted his plans to study philology.
-From 1900 to 1902, he studied at the Kunstakademie in Munich.
-The following year, he traveled to France where he saw Japanese woodcuts and the works of the Impressionists in Paris.
+From 1900–1902, he studied at the Kunstakademie in Munich.
+The following year, he traveled to France; he saw Japanese woodcuts and the works of the Impressionists in Paris.

-In 1907, Marc went again to Paris, where saw the works of Paul Gauguin, Vincent van Gogh, the Cubists, and the Expressionists.
-Later, he was impressed by the Henri Matisse exhibition in Munich in 1910.
+In 1907, Marc went again to Paris, where he saw the works of Paul Gauguin, Vincent van Gogh, the Cubists, and the Expressionists.
+Later, in 1910, he was impressed by the Henri Matisse exhibition in Munich.
 During this period he received a steady income from the animal anatomy lessons he gave to artists.

-In 1910 Marc’s first solo show was held at Kunsthandlung Brackl in Munich.
-He met then August Macke, and Wassily Kandinsky with whom he formed the group ‘Der Blaue Reiter’.
+In 1910, Marc’s first solo show was held at Kunsthandlung Brackl in Munich.
+He then met August Macke and Wassily Kandinsky, with whom he formed the group “Der Blaue Reiter”.
 The name of the movement is the title of a painting that Kandinsky created in 1903, but it is unclear whether it is the origin of the name of the movement, as art historians found out that the title of the painting had been overwritten.
-Kandinsky wrote 20 years later that the name is derived from Marc’s enthusiasm for horses and Kandinsky’s love of riders, combined with a shared love of the color blue.
+Kandinsky wrote 20 years later that the name derived from Marc’s enthusiasm for horses and Kandinsky’s love of riders, combined with a shared love of the color blue.

 Marc was a sensitive man.
-He suffered from severe depression, and nature was something calming.
-His works embody the heightened anxieties of early 20th-century Europe, as people struggled with a rapidly changing, urban world on the precipice of war.
+He suffered from severe depression, and nature was something calming for him.
+His works embody the heightened anxieties of early 20th-century Europe, as people struggled with a rapidly changing urban world on the precipice of war.
 He devoted himself to the study of the anatomy of animals.